exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image4|

-In the perkstore view a new mention "1 pending" is available for you in the purchased product's card
+In the Perk Store screen a new mention "1 pending" is available for you in the purchased product's card

 |image5|